 In episode 14 of Fresh Tracks, Jordana Jaffe shares her secrets to starting and growing a thriving and engaged Facebook group.
 Jordana explains how Facebook groups can be an awesome way to create a private and safe community for your tribe to share with each other and participate in a vulnerable way.
 Jordana compares Facebook groups to creating a virtual home where people are invited in (versus a traditional Facebook page everyone can see and join), and provides tips to create a space for support and collaboration among members.

-Jordana’s active Facebook group, Gena + Jordana & Your Magical Business, has grown
+Jordana’s active Facebook group, Gena + Jordana & Your Magical Business, has grown to

-the limits of Facebook pages and the coziness of creating a closed
+limits of Facebook pages and the coziness of creating a closed

 group are what inspired her passion to create her own Facebook